 Please note that the following is a direct transcript and has not been edited for errors or omissions.
 It is a verbatim representation of the spoken words and may include colloquial language, grammatical errors, or other inconsistencies.
 We have chosen to provide the transcript in its raw form to preserve the authenticity of the conversation.
 We recommend cross-referencing with the original audio or video source for complete accuracy.

-[00:00:00] If you’re a business owner who filed a tax extension, you might be feeling the pressure as that deadline approaches.
+If you’re a business owner who filed a tax extension, you might be feeling the pressure as that deadline approaches.
 Or maybe you’re just wondering what the next steps to take are.
 If so, this video is for you.
 I’m going to walk you through everything that you need to do.
 And give you some tips on how to prevent penalties and interest.

-And if you want to know exactly how to file a tax extension step by step for next year, I’m going to link a video where I do a full step by step of the process from start to finish.
+And if you want to know exactly how to file a tax extension step by step for next year, I’m going to link a video where I do a full step-by-step of the process from start to finish.
 First off, let’s talk about what a tax extension does and doesn’t do when it comes to your tax return.
 Now, a tax extension is typically going to give you an extra six months to actually file your tax return.

 Okay.
 So if you were filing a personal 1040, typically the deadline is six months.
 April 15th, but doing a tax extension gives you until October 15th.
-And if you were filing a 1120S for an S corp or maybe a 1065 for a partnership, those were actually due March 15th. which means you have until September 15th.
+And if you were filing an 1120S for an S corp or maybe a 1065 for a partnership, those were actually due March 15th. which means you have until September 15th. if you did an extension for them.

 Now, the most important thing to know about tax extensions that a lot of people still don’t realize.
 Is the fact that when you file that tax extension, sure, you get extra time to file. file the return, but you don’t get extra time to pay.
 So just because you extended your 1040 doesn’t mean that you won’t have penalties and interest if you end up owing.